FrankSzendzielarz/AlgorandVisualStudio/README.md

 After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.

-## UPDATE (August 2023)
+## UPDATE (September 2023)
-Interactive smart contract debugging using the Visual Studio IDE coming in September.
+Interactive TEAL debugging is now available.
+This is a major milestone for the project.
+The roadmap now includes incorporating the debugger into the proxy generated code.
+For now, manually created app calls can be debugged interactively..

 ## UPDATE (February 2023)